SPDX-License-Identifier: BSD-2-Clause

 state = self._data[key]

-rvalue = state.response_validates(response, store_valid_response)
+rvalue = state.response_validates(

 if rvalue and store_valid_response: